IssabelFoundation/framework/framework/html/pbxapi/README.md

 ## USAGE

 You must send GET/POST/PUT and DELETE requests to http://yourserver/pbxapi/resource in order to perform actions.
-As any restful API, you can specify an ID to retrieve or act on one particular item.
+As any restful API, you can specify an ID to retrieve or act on one particular item, in the form http://yourserver/pbxapi/resource/id

 Verbs that accept the item id to be specified are GET, DELETE and PUT

-So you can get one particular item, delete one particular item, or update on eparticular item.
+So you can get, delete or update one particular item.

-POST does not allow an ID as it will create a new resource on the next available ID.
+POST does not allow an ID as it will create a new resource on the next available ID and return a Location header with the newly created id.

 ### Authentication